-The Standing Review Committee (SRC) Appellate Body is the designated Aappellate Body for all cases involving allegations of sexual misconduct by staff appeals of findings under these Staff Procedures.
-The SRC Appellate Body is composed of three (3) members (faculty, staff, and/or students), with at least one (1) staff member.
+The Standing Review Committee (SRC) Appellate Body is the designated appellate body for all appeals of findings under these Faculty Procedures.
+The SRC Appellate Body is composed of three (3) members (faculty, staff, and/or students), depending on the case.
 SRC Appellate Body members shall be members from the University community who have had no previous involvement with the case, and have been trained to review such cases.
+The SRC Appellate Body will include at least one (1) member from the constituency (faculty, staff, or student) of each party.